-The following definitions apply in this Schedule F except where expressly limited.
+The following definitions apply in this Schedule F as applicable to the NSW Leased Network only.

-"Commuter Peak Services" means RailCorp's commuter rail passenger services arriving at Sydney Central Station or Newcastle Station between 0600 and 0900 hours and departing Sydney Central Station or Newcastle Station between 1600 and 1800 hours and continuing until they reach their destination point.
+"Commuter Peak Services" means RailCorp's commuter rail passenger services arriving at Central Station or Newcastle Station between 0600 and 0900 hours and departing Central Station or Newcastle Station between 1600 and 1800 hours and continuing until they reach their destination point.